kubernetes/minikube/docs/contributors/releasing_minikube.md

 | --- | --- | --- |
 | Arch Linux AUR | <https://aur.archlinux.org/packages/minikube/> | "Flag as package out-of-date"
 | Brew Cask | <https://github.com/Homebrew/homebrew-cask/blob/master/Casks/minikube.rb> | The release job creates a new PR in [Homebrew/homebrew-cask](https://github.com/Homebrew/homebrew-cask) with an updated version and SHA256, double check that it's created.

+WARNING: The Brew cask automation is error-prone. please ensure that a PR was created.

 ## Verification